Structure, Functionality, and Bioceramics - Design Principles for High Performance

 T_kelvin = T_celsius + 273.15

-# Calculate diffusion coefficient
+# Calculate the diffusion coefficient

 D = diffusion_coefficient(T_kelvin, D0, Ea)